typst-community/glossarium/themes/default.typ

 // ```
 #let make-glossary(body) = {
   [#metadata("glossarium:make-glossary")<glossarium:make-glossary>]
-  // Fix figure caption alignement show figure.where(kind: __glossarium_figure): it => {
+  // Set figure body alignement
+  show figure.where(kind: __glossarium_figure): it => {
     if sys.version >= version(0, 12, 0) {
-      align(start, it.caption)
+      align(start, it.body)
     } else {
-      it.caption
+      it.body
     }
   }
   // Select all figure refs and filter by __glossarium_figure